karam1ashqar/BackendCallingApi/README.md

 Movies searcher using api called in node.js.
 A simple application with an input field, Clicking on search/pressing enter will output 4 items of the relevant movies to the input value.

+### Routes
+* Homepage, that has search input field, the user should input the movie title he is searching for, then he will get the results from the API request we made in the backend.
+* Selected movie details page, When the user clicks on an item from the output results, he will be redirected to another page that shows more details about the movie he selected.

 ### Main Goals
 - [X] Use at least 1 API Make your API calls from the back-end using the Request module (or one you build yourself)
 - [x] Your server should contain a minimum of 2 routes We expect to see lots of tests!
 Modularise your code and test all your pure functions.

-- [ ] Write tests for as much of your back-end and front-end logic as you can.
+- [x] Write tests for as much of your back-end and front-end logic as you can.
 We don't expect tests on the DOM.
 Test your server routes by injecting fake HTTP requests using Supertest (including testing for 404's).
 Note - you are not require to test any server route that makes an API call, as this will make the test impure (a test that depends on an external factor is not reliable)

 - [x] Host your project on Heroku
 - [x] Use module.exports and require to break a single large server file into smaller modules.